James J. Shuttleworth

-James J. Shuttleworth (1937 – 2003) was an American inventor and entrepreneur who founded Shuttleworth, Inc. He was an active business and community leader in Northeastern Indiana.
+James J. Shuttleworth (1937 – 2003) was an American inventor and entrepreneur who founded Shuttleworth, Inc, a company that manufactures material handling machines including conveyor systems.
+He was an active business and community leader in Northeastern Indiana.

 Education

 Shuttleworth was a graduate of Warren High School in 1955.
 He attended Purdue University and received a Bachelor of Science degree in mechanical engineering in 1960.

 Activities after graduation

 Shuttleworth returned to his family’s canning and machinery operation.
 In 1962, he purchased the machinery side of the business and founded the Shuttleworth Machinery Corporation.
 Serving as engineer, salesman and president, he built the company into a leader in automated material handling systems.
 The company was renamed Shuttleworth, Inc. in 1974.